Teacher Training Lab Anti-Bullying

-Bullying is not inevitable and it CAN be prevented.
 Well-informed adult interventions can successfully stop bullying in its tracks.
 This requires accurate policies & procedures that are consistently implemented.

-We review a school’s anti-bullying policy, make recommendations framed by the Basic Laws Amendment Act (BELA), differentiate bullying from conflict, and teach learners about boundaries and rights.
+• We review a school’s anti-bullying policy, make recommendations framed by legislation, differentiate bullying from conflict, and teach learners and staff about boundaries and rights, particularly the terrain of ‘harassment’ and misconduct.

-We assist with processes for disclosures of bullying, the implementation of restorative justice, and connect school policy to codes of conduct and parent support.
+• We assist with processes for disclosures of bullying, the implementation of restorative justice, and connect school policy to codes of conduct and parent support.

 • Healthy peer groups know the difference between conflict and bullying.